On the topological contents of eta invariants

-Here we identify $\pi_{n+1}(K\Q/\Z)\cong \Q/\Z$.
-The homomorphism (\ref{eq1100v}) does not yet factorize over the quotient $Q_{n}(BString)$ since it does not vanish on the subgroup $U$ defined in (\ref{sec31u}).
-In order to get such a factorization we must replace the target $\Q/\Z[[q]]$ of $W$ by the quotient by a subgroup which contains $W(U)$.
+The homomorphism (\ref{eq1100v}) does not yet factorize over $Q_{n}(MString)$ since it does not vanish on the subgroup $U^{\prime}$ appearing in \eqref{spacerep1}.
+In order to get such a factorisation we must replace the target $\Q/\Z[[q]]$ of $W$ by the quotient by a subgroup which contains $W(U^{\prime})$.
 This subgroup will be defined using modular forms.
-We let $\cM^{R}_{2m}$ denote the space of modular forms for $SL(2,\Z)$ of weight $2m$ whose $q$-expansion has coefficients in the subring $R\subseteq \C$ (see \cite{MR1189136} for an introduction).
+We let $\cM^{R}_{2m}$ denote the space of modular forms for $SL(2,\Z)$ of weight $2m$ whose $q$-expansion have coefficients in the subring $R\subseteq \C$ (see \cite{MR1189136} for an introduction).
 In particular, we let be the finite-dimensional vector space of $q$-expansions of rational modular forms $\cM^{\Q}_{2m}$ of weight $2m$.
 Its image in $\Q/\Z[[q]]$ will be denoted by $\overline{\cM^{\Q}_{2m}[[q]]}$.
 We define

 Up to the replacement of $\Q$ by $\R$ this is exactly the group defined in \cite[Def.
 1.1]{2009arXiv0912.4875B}. \begin{lem} The composition of (\ref{eq1100v}) with the projection to the quotient (\ref{eq1101}) induces a well-defined map